 Leadership and Governance

 Welcome to the web pages that explain the leadership and governance of the University of Portsmouth.
-You will find here details of our Vice Chancellor’s Executive, Board of Governors, University Secretary and responsibilities of the Planning Team.
+You will find here details of our Vice Chancellor’s Executive, Board of Governors, Director of Corporate Governance and responsibilities of the Planning Team.

 The Vice-Chancellor's Office, our senior management team, comprises the Vice-Chancellor, Deputy Vice-Chancellor, Pro Vice-Chancellor and Director of Finance.